 Common Causes of Wrong-Way Accidents in Dallas

 There are several factors common to wrong-way accidents in Dallas, but the truth is that just about every single wrong-way crash is caused by negligence.
-Motorists have a duty of care to drive carefully and responsibly, and when they fail in this regard and someone is injured or killed as a result, they open themselves up to a personal injury or wrongful death lawsuit.
+Motorists have a duty of care to drive their vehicle carefully and responsibly.
+When they fail in this regard and someone is injured or killed as a result, they open themselves up to a personal injury or wrongful death lawsuit.

 According to the NTSB, drunk driving is the primary cause of wrong-way collisions.
 While impaired, your judgment is flawed and your perception/reaction time is slowed.
 You are also more likely to fall asleep or simply pass out.
 On average, 60 percent of drivers involved in wrong way accidents had a reported blood alcohol concentration level of 0.15% or above—nearly double the legal limit of 0.08%.

-Another possible factor is the lack of signage warning motorists that the road they are approaching or about to enter is one-way.
-Studies by TxDOT have shown that lowering the wrong-way signs on highway off-ramps greatly increases the chances that they will be seen, but Texas has been hesitant to approve such safety measures (usually due to cost).
+Another possible factor is the lack of signage warning motorists that they’re approaching a highway traffic from the wrong direction.
+Studies by TxDOT have shown that illuminating and/or lowering the wrong-way signs on highway off-ramps greatly increases the chances that they’ll be seen, but Texas has been hesitant to approve such safety measures (usually due to cost).

 Trust Your Case to Montgomery Law

 We’ve helped countless people just like you following a serious auto accident, and are here to help you throughout the entire process.
 Because we work on contingency instead of charging an hourly rate, you can trust that we’ll hit the ground running and will be focused on getting you the maximum amount of compensation in the shortest amount of time.